Introduction

 --# miscellaneous compatibility/adjustement settings

-inline_messages = false, --# boolean toggle for a one-line way to display messages
+inline_messages = false, --# boolean toggle for a one-line way to display output

 --# to workaround sniprun not being able to display anything